pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 longPoll(); // Initiate the long polling
 ```

 Implementing long-polling on the client side is pretty simple, as shown in the code above.
-However on the backend there can be multiple difficulties to ensure the client recieves all events and does not miss out updates when the client is currently reconnecting.
+However on the backend there can be multiple difficulties to ensure the client receives all events and does not miss out updates when the client is currently reconnecting.

 ### What are WebSockets?